Duke Nukem 3D: Setting

 Duke Nukem 3D is set on Earth "sometime in the early 21st century".
 The levels of Duke Nukem 3D take players outdoors and indoors through rendered street scenes, military bases, deserts, a flooded city, space stations, Moon bases, and a Japanese restaurant.

 The game contains several humorous references to pop culture.
 Some of Duke's lines are drawn from movies such as Aliens, Dirty Harry, Evil Dead II, Full Metal Jacket, Jaws, Pulp Fiction, and They Live; the captured women saying "Kill me" is a reference to Aliens.
 Players will encounter corpses of famous characters such as Luke Skywalker, Indiana Jones, Snake Plissken, the protagonist of Doom, and a smashed T-800.
 In the first episode, players navigate a tunnel in the wall of a prison cell hidden behind a poster, just like in The Shawshank Redemption.
-During the second episode, players can see a Monolith (from 2001: A Space Odyssey) on the Moon.
+During the second episode, players can see a Monolith (from 2001: A Space Odyssey) on the Moon and use it as a teleport to complete the level.